ExcaliburZero/tempconvert-c/README.md

 The readme file (`README.md`) and manual file (`tempconvert.1`) should both also be updated to include information on the new unit.

+### Releasing
+When a new relese of the program is to be made, there are a few things that need to be done.

+* Update the program manual page:
+  * Update the version number
+  * Update the date of last change
+* Make a release on GitHub

+Release version names should follow [semantic versioning](http://semver.org/).

 ## License
 The source code of tempconvert-c is available under the [MIT License](http://opensource.org/licenses/MIT), see `LICENSE` for more information.